centreon/centreon-documentation/versioned_docs/version-22.10/installation/introduction.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 > This is an older version of Centreon, and support for it is ending soon.
-Consider installing the latest version.
+We recommend you install the latest version.

 This chapter describes how to install your Centreon monitoring platform.